-WHAT’S IT ALL ABOUT?
+SO … WHAT’S THIS ALL ABOUT?
 Back in March 2018 Murphy’s Pigs was roped in to perform at the Woodford Memorial Hall for a Woodford Pioneer History event, celebrating the pioneering families of the area.
 The event was very successful and attendees began enquiring about a return concert.
 Pressure from the locals intensified and the band returned later in the year to a sell-out crowd.
 For this concert, though, the Murphy’s Pigs decided that local community service groups should have the chance to come on board to feed and water the concert goers – raising much needed funds for the community.

-With the help of the lady responsible for organising the March concert (a very determined Woodford local), a working group was formed and a cunning plan was devised and implemented.
+A working group was formed and a cunning plan was devised and implemented.
 Murphy’s Pigs would host the evening with a concert, the Wamuran Lions would run the BBQ, the Local Ambulance Committee would run the bar, and the Woodford & Delaney’s Creek Chaplaincy group would look after the desserts, tea and coffee.
 Concert goers were actively encouraged to purchase their meals and drinks to assist in raising the funds.
 The night turned out to be a resounding success with the community groups making significant profits to plough back into the community.
 It was determined to make this an annual event.

 There was also a flow-on effect from the concert.
 Supporters from outside of the Woodford District were booking local accommodation, camping at the Showgrounds (some for a few days), coming early to have a look around Woodford, and spending money in the town.
 This, of course, delighted event organisers and local businesses.